 The Best Olive Oil: What Makes Morocco Special?

 At our tasting events we are regularly asked about where our extra virgin olive oil, Morocco Gold comes from.
-Firstly, most people think ‘Italian’ or ‘Spanish’ olive oils and are really surprised that Morocco is also a source of high-quality extra virgin olive oil.
+When considering the best olive oil to buy, most people think of ‘Italian’ or ‘Spanish’ olive oils and can be surprised that Morocco is also a source of high-quality extra virgin olive oil.

 Morocco Gold extra virgin olive oil is made from olives grown in the foothills of the Atlas mountains in Morocco, where the unique micro-climate and geology provides ideal conditions for olive growing.